Leased Car Insurance Requirements: What Coverage You Need & Costs

 Gap Insurance for Leased Cars: Do You Really Need It?

 Gap insurance, or Guaranteed Asset Protection insurance, covers the difference between your vehicle's actual cash value and the remaining balance on your lease if the car is totaled or stolen.
-This coverage becomes crucial because vehicles depreciate rapidly—especially during the first year—while your lease balance decreases more slowly.
+This coverage is crucial because vehicles depreciate rapidly — especially during the first year — while your lease balance decreases more slowly.

-Consider this common scenario: You lease a new SUV valued at $40,000.
+Consider this common scenario: You lease a new SUV valued at $42,000.
 Six months later, you're involved in a serious accident that totals the vehicle.
-Your comprehensive insurance or collision coverage pays out the actual cash value of $34,000, but you still owe $38,000 on your lease.
-Without gap insurance, you'd be personally responsible for the $4,000 difference—plus you'd need to start making payments on a new vehicle immediately.
+Your collision coverage pays out the actual cash value of $35,000, but you still owe $39,000 on your lease.
+Without gap insurance, you'd be personally responsible for the $4,000 difference — plus you'd need to immediately start payments on a new vehicle.

 Is Gap Insurance Included in Your Lease?

-Many leasing companies automatically include gap insurance in your monthly lease payment or as part of the capitalized cost.
-This is increasingly common with manufacturers' captive finance companies like Honda Financial Services, Toyota Financial Services, GM Financial, and Ford Credit.
-However, you should never assume it's included.
+Most lease agreements from major automakers automatically include a gap waiver as part of the lease terms, so you typically do not need to purchase it separately.
+This is common with manufacturer captive finance companies like Honda Financial Services, Toyota Financial Services, GM Financial, and Ford Credit.
+However, you should never assume it's included — always verify before paying for duplicate coverage.

 Review your lease agreement carefully, looking for terms like "gap waiver," "gap protection," or "lease gap coverage."
-Your lease contract should explicitly state whether gap coverage is included and how much it costs.
-If you can't find this information, contact your leasing company directly before purchasing gap insurance separately.
+If you can't find this information, contact your leasing company directly before purchasing gap insurance through your auto insurer.

 Avoid Double Coverage